 (1) In this regulation —

-“licensee” does not include a licensee that is a local government.
+licensee does not include a licensee that is a local government.

 (2) If a licensee is granted an exemption for waste referred to in regulation 5(1)(b), the CEO may, as a condition of the exemption, require the licensee to provide a financial assurance to the CEO of an amount specified by the CEO that does not exceed the amount of levy that would otherwise be payable in respect of the waste.